 The following may all contribute to a feature’s complexity: the number of hours required to develop it, all related operational costs, the level of risk (such as the feature becoming outdated within a short period), and the impact of bringing developers off different products or even from outside to complete the feature.

-Value versus Complexity is different from Value versus Effort, which assesses ideas via a more simple view of the hours, weeks, months, or manpower required, check out this template to see how it works.
+Value versus complexity is different from value versus effort, which assesses ideas via a more simple view of the hours, weeks, months, or manpower required, check out this template to see how it works.

 Each feature should be assigned a place on the quadrant depending on the value and complexity the product team has assigned to it.
 This process takes time and consideration from the product team, as well as others from across other departments.